chromatone/chromatone.center/theory/composition/form.md

 ### Cyclical forms

 In the 13th century the song cycle emerged, which is a set of related songs (as the suite is a set of related dances).
 The oratorio took shape in the second half of the 16th century as a narrative recounted—rather than acted—by the singers.

+### Matrix

+In music, especially folk and popular music, a matrix is an element of variations which does not change.
+The term was derived from use in musical writings and from Arthur Koestler's The Act of Creation, who defines creativity as the bisociation of two sets of ideas or matrices.
+Musical matrices may be combined in any number, usually more than two, and may be — and must be for analysis — broken down into smaller ones.
+They may be intended by the composer and perceived by the listener, or they may not, and they may be purposefully ambiguous.

+The simplest examples given by van der Merwe are fixed notes, definite intervals, and regular beats, while the most complex given are the Baroque fugue, Classical tonality, and Romantic chromaticism.
+The following examples are some matrices which are part of "Pop Goes the Weasel":

+- major mode
+- 6/8 time
+- four-bar phrasing
+- regular beat
+- rhyming tune structure
+- ending both halves of the tune with the same figure
+- melodic climax
+- perfect cadence
+- three primary triads implied

+Co-ordinated matrices may possess "bound-upness" or "at-oddness", depending on the degree to which they are connected to each other or go their separate ways, respectively, and are more or less easy to reconcile.
+The matrices of the larger matrix known as sonata rondo form are more bound up than the matrices of rondo form, while African and Indian music feature more rhythmic at-oddness than European music's coinciding beats, and European harmony features more at-oddness (between the melody and bass) than the preceding organum.
+At-oddness is a matter of degree, and almost all at odd matrices are partially bound up.[3]